carbon-language/carbon-lang/docs/project/commenting_guidelines.md

   - If your comment represents a significant change to the proposal, include a list of pros and cons.
 Even if the author disagrees with the change, they can use those to document the alternative.
+  - Feel free to extract long side discussions to a Discourse Forum topic, but make sure any important conclusions or outcomes are reflected in either the GitHub comments or the change itself.

 - **Be supportive in your criticism.** The author may be receiving many comments, and we want to keep contributors motivated to respond.